Cyber Monday may be over, but great prices are here to stay.

 Before comparing products this way, however, make sure the serving size of each product offers the same number of protein grams.

 A. Protein is a nutrient made up of amino acids that occur naturally in many types of foods.
 It exists naturally in meats, nuts, beans, and dairy.
-Protein is a key nutrient your body uses for healthy growth of muscles, hair, skin, and bones.
+Protein is a key nutrient your body uses for the healthy growth of muscles, hair, skin, and bones.

 A. You’ll often see protein powders that contain all of the essential amino acids.
 Essential amino acids are those that the human body needs to function but cannot produce itself.
 Humans must obtain essential amino acids from food — primarily protein.
 For humans, there are nine types of essential amino acids.